Reducing plastic use at Peter Nyssen

 Reducing Plastic at Peter Nyssen

 Our gorgeous Apricot Foxx tulips in their new non-plastic packaging

 We are all horrified about the ever growing plastic pollution problem.
-We saw Blue Planet II and last night's BBC documentary "Drowning in Plastic" with its harrowing shots of a seal strangled by plastic, sea birds so heavy from eating plastic they can't fly and other aberrations of the natural world and, like many of you, we're despairing of what can be done to turn the tide on the world's plastic addiction.
+Influenced by Blue Planet II and the BBC documentary "Drowning in Plastic" with its harrowing shots of a seal strangled by plastic, sea birds so heavy from eating plastic they can't fly and other aberrations of the natural world.
+Like many of you, we're despairing of what can be done to turn the tide on the world's plastic addiction.

 So, we ordered a few rolls and the great day of testing arrived.
 There were a few bitten nails but, with a few minor adjustments, Plastiroll was whizzing through our packing machines as though they were made for each other.
 Have a look at our packing machines in action here!

 We are deliriously happy with this small success on the path to de-plasticising our operations but we know we can go further.
-We're already looking for a good alternatives to the P9 black plastic pots we use for our plants and for a durable alternative in which to pack our narcissi.
-We are also very keen for more bulb companies to try using Plastiroll and have stored spare rolls with a local packaging company for any company that would like to get in touch to test it on their own packing machines.
+We're already looking for good alternatives to the P9 black plastic pots we use for our plants and for a durable alternative in which to pack our narcissi.

 Although we did the hard work in finding a viable solution to packing bulbs we don’t think it is right to keep it to ourselves.
 Many more bulb packing companies have taken our lead and began using it for their own products.
 Which is great news.

 If you would like to know more get in touch to test it on your own packing machines.